kindly-ai/kindly-starterkit-js/README.md

 Once the deployment is done, click View app.
 Copy the URL from the web page and paste it into a dialogue webhook url.
 Now try to make your chatbot trigger the dialogue by testing it from the platform.

 :tada: Congratulations!
-You've now integrated your first chatbot! :sparkles:
+You've integrated your first chatbot! :sparkles:

 Now [go find an API to integrate](https://github.com/abhishekbanthia/Public-APIs).